Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Tanger Center

-The Steven Tanger Center for the Performing Arts — Greensboro's newest performance space — didn't hold opening events that were scheduled to start March 20.
-All events in March and some set for April have been postponed and could be rescheduled.
-The only cancellation so far is Sesame Street Live!
-(April 8).
+The Steven Tanger Center for the Performing Arts, scheduled to open March 20, has canceled and postponed multiple events scheduled for March and April.
 Click here for a list of postponed and rescheduled events.
+Click here for a list of canceled and postponed events scheduled for the Greensboro Coliseum.

 Post a comment as